 We have assisted a variety of financial services firms around the globe, including international investment banks, international commercial banks, mortgage companies, broker-dealers, clearing firms, hedge funds, private equity and venture capital funds, and domestic and regional commercial banks, along with a variety of financial technology and cryptocurrency firms.

 Federal and state regulators have increased enforcement of the Bank Secrecy Act (BSA) and the rules and regulations of the Office of Foreign Assets Control (OFAC).
-We provide teams of subject matter experts to develop compliance plans and perform critical monitoring of anti-money laundering (AML) and economic sanctions programs.
-We have expertise supporting traditional financial institutions and financial technology companies, including hedge funds, credit providers, money service businesses, cryptocurrency companies, and residential mortgage loan originators (RMLOs).
+We provide teams of subject matter experts to develop compliance plans and perform critical monitoring of anti-money laundering (AML) compliance and economic sanctions programs.
+We have expertise in supporting traditional financial institutions and financial technology companies, including hedge funds, credit providers, money service businesses, cryptocurrency companies, and residential mortgage loan originators (RMLOs).

 No company that does business outside the United States can afford to be ignorant of the requirements of the Foreign Corrupt Practices Act (FCPA) and the UK Bribery Act.
 Broadly speaking, the FCPA prohibits U.S. nationals, incorporated entities, and their agents from giving money or anything of value to a foreign official to obtain or retain business.
 The broader UK Bribery Act prohibits bribes paid to any person to induce them to act improperly and is not limited to foreign officials.